arkency/posts/posts/2016-09-30-minimal-decoupled-subsystems-of-your-rails-app.md

 end
 ```

-When event_store saves and publishes the `Season::PassImported` event, it will be also queued
+When event_store saves and publishes the `Season::PassImported` event, it will also be queued
-to be processed by `IdentityAndAccess::RegisterSeasonPassHolder` background job
+for processing by `IdentityAndAccess::RegisterSeasonPassHolder` background job
 (handler equivalent in DDD world).

 ### Reacting to the PassImported event